On-Demand and Dedicated Modes for OCI Generative AI Models

 On-Demand Mode

-- Great for experimentation, proof of concept, and model evaluation.
+• Suitable for experimentation, proof of concept, and model evaluation.

-Dynamic Throttling Limit Adjustment for On-Demand Mode
+Dynamic Throttling Limit Change for On-Demand Mode

 OCI Generative AI dynamically adjusts the request throttling limit for each active tenancy based on model demand and system capacity to optimize resource allocation and ensure fair access.

-This adjustment depends on the following factors:
+This change depends on the following factors:

-- The current maximum throughput supported by the target model.
+• The current maximum throughput supported by the target model.

-- Each tenancy’s historical throughput usage and any specified override limits set for that tenancy.
+• Each tenancy's historical throughput usage and any specified override limits set for that tenancy.

 Note: Because of dynamic throttling, rate limits are undocumented and can change to meet system-wide demand.

-Because of the dynamic throttling limit adjustment, we recommend implementing a back-off strategy, which involves delaying requests after a rejection.
+Because of the dynamic throttling limit change, we recommend implementing a back-off strategy, which involves delaying requests after a rejection.
 Without one, repeated rapid requests can lead to further rejections over time, increased latency, and potential temporary blocking of client by the Generative AI service.
-By using a back-off strategy, such as an exponential back-off strategy, you can distribute requests more evenly, reduce load, and improve retry success, following industry best practices and enhancing the overall stability and performance of your integration to the service.
+By using a back-off strategy, such as an exponential back-off strategy, you can distribute requests more evenly, reduce load, and improve retry success, following industry best practices and enhancing the overall stability and performance of the integration to the service.

-- Retirement for On-Demand Mode
+Deprecation for On-Demand Mode

 When a model is retired in the on-demand mode, it's no longer available for use in the Generative AI service playground or through the Generative AI Inference API.